Joel-Haeberli/it-security-docs/docs/themes/Application Forensic Artifacts.md

 - **Linux "file" command to identify file formats:** A useful tool for determining the format and type of a file.
 - **Typical office, pictures, music, etc., can use standard viewers:** Standard applications can open common file types, but use a write-blocker or read-only image to prevent alteration.
 - **Some file containers may be compressed or encrypted:** Requires special handling to access the content.
-- **"Compound" files have nested files (email attachments):** Files that contain other files within them, such as emails with attachments, which need extraction and separate analysis.
+- **"Compound" files have nested files (email attachments):** Files that contain other files within them, such as emails with attachments, which need extraction and separate analysis $\rightarrow$  Filesystem timestamps only exist for files on the operating system (e.g. not in email attachments)

 **Proprietary formats**